So before we begin our heart section,

 Both of the hila actually project over each other and you can see a combination of the hilum.

-The right atrium forms the posterior heart border superiorly
+The left atrium forms the posterior heart border superiorly

 and the left ventricle forms the posterior heart border inferiorly.